Cherries — Nutrients, Health Benefits, And Shopping Tips

 How to store cherries

-Fresh cherries should be stored in the refrigerator.
-Keep them in a plastic bag or container to maintain their freshness.
-Properly stored cherries can last up to a week in the fridge.
+Fresh cherries should be kept in the refrigerator.
+Place them in a plastic bag or container to help preserve their quality.
+When stored correctly, cherries can remain fresh for 5-7 days in the fridge.

 ✅ Extra Tip